liangsongtaohit/reedsolomon/README.md

 1. number of parity shards
 2. number of cores of CPU (if you want to use parallel version)
-3. CPU instruction extension(only support AVX2)
+3. CPU instruction extension(AVX2 or SSSE3)
 4. unit size of concurrence
 5. size of shards
 6. speed of memory(waste so much time on read/write mem, :D )